tourcoder/DTMG/README.md

 - Build the extension with Xcode

-- Don't forget to set Safari to `allow unsigned extensions` under menu `Develop`.
+- Don't forget to set Safari to `Allow unsigned extensions` under menu `Develop`.

 Tips: I've submitted this extension to Apple, and its status is waiting for review, and I'll provide a link to it here once it's approved.